hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 populations that helps say quite a few things.

 • **What about the philological and linguistic evidence?**
-\-The oldest Indo-Aryan text the Ṛgveda has a unmistakable steppe-land imprint on it with a dominant role for cow-horse-sheep-centric pastoralism and some amount of agriculture.
+-The oldest Indo-Aryan text the Ṛgveda has a unmistakable steppe-land imprint on it with a dominant role for cow-horse-sheep-centric pastoralism and some amount of agriculture.
 Rivers seem more important than large cities and all evidence is in favor of it being a bronze age text.
 Its culture was a heroic and warlike one, with fortified structures playing a key role.
 Horse-drawn chariots with spoked-wheels were central elements of the culture.
-The burial practice mentioned in the RV is mirrored in the Kurgan burials from the steppe sites.
-Grasses play multiple important roles in the religion, including being the seat where the gods sit.
-Without any shadow of doubt Indo-Aryan is related most closely related to Iranian and the philological evidence from the oldest Iranian text the Avesta closely matches that from the early Vedic period of the Indo-Aryans.
+The burial practice mentioned in the RV is mirrored in the Kurgan burials from the steppe sites.Grasses play multipleimportant roles in the religion, including being the seat where the gods sit.Without any shadow of doubt Indo-Aryan is related most closely related to Iranian and the philological evidence from the oldest Iranian text the Avesta closely matches that from the early Vedic period of the Indo-Aryans.
 Thus, Indo-Aryan and Iranian arose in a